bayerf42/Lox68k/doc/extensions.md

 Most regular expression matching libraries are very big, larger than the entire Lox68k implementation.
-So the very small (only 30 lines of C!) and elegant [matching routine by Rob Pike](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) has been employed, which supports a restricted` but nevertheless useful subset of meta characters:
+So the very small (only 30 lines of C!) and elegant [matching routine by Rob Pike](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) has been employed and extended, supporting a restricted` but nevertheless useful subset of meta characters:

 * `c` matches the literal character `c`
 * `.` matches any character